2019 London Bridge stabbings: Aftermath

-The news of the attack was broken live as it happened on the BBC News Channel by one of its reporters, John McManus, who witnessed members of the public fighting Khan as he crossed the bridge, and heard two shots being fired by police officers.
+The news of the attack was broadcast live on the BBC News Channel by one of its reporters, John McManus, who witnessed members of the public fighting Khan as he crossed the bridge, and heard two shots being fired by police officers.
 McManus said that he was certain that more than two shots were fired during the incident.
 The police, ambulance, and fire services attended the scene and a major incident was declared.
 A large police cordon was set up in the area and residents were told to stay away.
 Police closed both Monument Underground station and London Bridge station after the attack.
 The police reported that there had been no prior intelligence of the attack.

 The Prime Minister, Boris Johnson, returned to Downing Street following the incident, after campaigning in his constituency for the forthcoming general election.
 Johnson commended the "immense bravery" of the emergency services and members of the public, and claimed that anyone involved in the attack would be "hunted down".
 The Mayor of London, Sadiq Khan, thanked the emergency services and members of the public who helped to restrain the attacker, saying they had shown "breathtaking heroism".
 The Conservative Party, Labour Party and Liberal Democrats temporarily suspended campaigning in London for the general election.
 A parliamentary election hustings event scheduled to be held at Great St Mary's Church in Cambridge on 30 November was cancelled and replaced by a memorial vigil for the victims of the attack.

 Metropolitan Police Commissioner Cressida Dick made a statement following the attack describing events.
 She said there would be an increased police presence on the streets and that cordons in the London Bridge area would remain in place.
 An appeal was made for the public to submit any film or picture evidence or information that could assist the investigation.

 In Pakistan, publication of Khan's Pakistani origins by the leading newspaper Dawn were deemed unpatriotic and defamatory, and led to demonstrations demanding that the publisher and the editor be hanged.

 The Islamic State claimed responsibility for the attack.
 Its news agency, Amaq, claimed Usman Khan was one of its fighters.
 A janaza prayer for Khan was held at a mosque in Birmingham, and he was buried in his family's ancestral village in Pakistan, following objections to his burial in the UK by local Muslims in his native Stoke.

 In 2021, following an inquest, Independent Reviewer of Terrorism Legislation Jonathan Hall QC called for those involved in the planning or preparation of terrorist attacks to be given automatic life sentences.
-Hall stated it was "hard to underestimate how serious Usman Khan’s original offence was."
+Hall stated it was "hard to underestimate how serious Usman Khan's original offence was."

+In March 2023, Gallant, Crilly, Frost and Koczocik were awarded the Queen's Gallantry Medal for their actions during the attack.